intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_SAPSybaseASE.md

 Please notice that we have just told you the **AWS VPC_ID**.
 Take note of that!
 When deploying Sybase ASE, you must deploy it on this VPC!

 Also, take note of this URL we provided.
-It is the Speed Test UI for IRIS.
+It is the Speed Test UI for InterSystems IRIS.
 Open it right now on a browser.
 On the SpeedTest UI that appears, press the **Settings** button.
 Change the maximum time to run the speed test for 5 seconds.
 Now just hit the **Run Test** button.
 It will take a long time to start since it is pre-expanding the database and we have configured a very big database for this test.
 Just leave it there.
 When it is finished expanding the database, it will run a 5 seconds test and automatically stop.

 In the meanwhile, let's proceed with Sybase's instalation.